-- 6.2.1 In the event that teams have equal league points, their positions shall be determined by the tie-breaker sequences stated in 6.3.2 to 6.3.4.
-If any team involved in the tie had forfeited any match, it shall be placed last among the tied teams before the tie-breaking sequence is applied to the remaining teams. - 6.2.2 In the event of a tie in league points between two (2) participants / teams, the winner of the match that was played between them shall be ranked higher, followed by the next levels of tie-break rules as stated in the sport-specific rules and regulations. - 6.2.3 In the event of a tie in league points between three (3) or more participants / teams, the tie shall be resolved by considering the results amongst the tied teams first before considering the results of the group. - 6.2.4 If only two (2) participants / teams remain tied after applying 6.3.3, the winner of the match between the two (2) participants / teams will be placed higher, followed by the next levels of tie-break rules as stated in the sport-specific rules and regulations.
+- 6.2.1 In the event that teams have equal league points, their positions shall be determined by the tie-breaker sequences stated in 6.2.2 to 6.2.4.
+If any team involved in the tie had forfeited any match, it shall be placed last among the tied teams before the tie-breaking sequence is applied to the remaining teams. - 6.2.2 In the event of a tie in league points between two (2) teams, the winner of the match that was played between them shall be ranked higher, followed by the next levels of tie-break rules as stated in the following sequence:

+6.2.2.1 Head-to Head (The winner of the match between these two teams shall be awarded the higher placing)